 The government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the inequalities between children eligible for free school meals (FSM), looked after children & service children and pupils who do not face these challenges.

-- Pupils recorded as ‘ever 6 FSM’ (pupils who are eligible for FSM at any point in the last 6 years)
+- Children who have been eligible for Free School Meals at any point in the last 6 years

 - Children of Service personnel

-The proportion of children eligible for the Pupil Premium Grant at Clifton Primary School is 21%.
+The proportion of children eligible for the Pupil Premium Grant at Clifton Primary School is currently 20%.

 To support our decisions for the use of the Pupil Premium funding we follow suggestions in the documents below: